vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 analysis by
 Issa](https://github.com/vipulnaik/working-drafts/issues/6).

-I expect to focus on this in Q1 2022, particularly during extended holiday periods.
-DLW work can fit better into shorter periods, so that kind of division of labor makes sense.
+I initially expected to focus on this in Q1 2022, but due to my need to spend larger amounts of time on other things during Q1 2022, I have decided to spread this out over 2022, so I can opportunistically pick it up in the relevant parts of the year.

 ## Migration-related stuff